What Marketing Translators Can Offer the Travel and Tourism Industry

 Marketing translators are well versed in helping to sell.
 Use your experience in writing and marketing to show travel clients that you can create persuasive translations and transcreations about their products and destinations.
 Combine those marketing and copywriting abilities with an understanding of SEO and a professional profile to offer a service that travel providers will want to buy .
 Why will they want to buy?
 Because you’ll help them make more money than the translation service costs them.
 Who wouldn’t be interested in making money?

-If you’re a translator wondering about working with the travel and tourism industry, don’t miss my webinar on 6 June: Making Tourism Translation Profitable.
-I’ll be talking about the skills you need to be successful and how to increase productivity and profitability.
+If you’re a translator wondering about working with the travel and tourism industry, don’t miss my on-demand webinar on ProZ.com: Making Tourism Translation Profitable.
+I’ll talk you through the skills you need to be successful and how to increase productivity and profitability.

 Want to read more content like this?
 Sign up for our monthly newsletter in the sidebar to the right and we’ll send you updates on our blog posts and recent news.